 Call The Flying Childers Inn to make a booking on:

-You are requesting to book The Flying Childers Inn for people on at .
+Book The Flying Childers Inn for people on at .

 These offers are optional, and there's no commitment.